firefly-math/firefly-math-exceptions/README.md

 Exception implementation for all firefly-math modules

 ## Features
-- One [exception class](https://github.com/firefly-math/firefly-math-exceptions/blob/master/src/main/java/com/fireflysemantics/math/exception/MathException.java) for all modules
+- One [MathException class](https://github.com/firefly-math/firefly-math-exceptions/blob/master/src/main/java/com/fireflysemantics/math/exception/MathException.java) for all modules
 - A factory per module for throwing exceptions ensuring that the exception context and code remains consistent throughout all modules
 - A set of enumerized codes / types per module indicating the root cause of the thrown exception
 - Provision of an exception context providing key based lookup for parameters that led to the exception being thrown